pachyderm/pachyderm/doc/docs/deploy-manage/manage/use-transactions-to-run-multiple-commands.md

 To achieve this, you need to commit to these repositories simultaneously.

-If you use regular Pachyderm workflow, the data is uploaded consequently by running two separate Pachyderm jobs.
-One job commits changes to the data repository and the other updates parameters.
+If you use a regular Pachyderm workflow, the data is uploaded consequently by running two separate Pachyderm jobs.
+One job commits changes to the data repository and the other updates the parameters.
 The following animation shows the standard Pachyderm workflow:

 ![Standard workflow](../../assets/images/transactions_wrong.gif)

-If you need to update both the parameters and the data, this approach will not work.
+If you need to update both the parameters and the data, this approach does not work.

 With transactions, you can ensure that `data` and `parameters` have the latest commits in the same pipeline run.
 The following animation